the-flying-cow/the-flying-cow/README.md

-  -⚙️ Strong knowledge of C for system-level programming and low-level algorithm design -☕ Basic knowledge of Java, currently sharpening my object-oriented programming and app development skills -🧠 Familiar with both supervised and unsupervised ML algorithms, from model training to evaluation and deployment -🔧 Experienced with Git & GitHub for version control, team collaboration, and CI/CD practices -🧪 Comfortable using Python to build testing and automation tools for streamlining development workflows
+  -⚙️ Strong knowledge of C for system-level programming and low-level algorithm design -☕ Basic knowledge of Java, currently sharpening my object-oriented programming and app development skills -🧠 Familiar with both supervised and unsupervised ML algorithms, from model training to evaluation and deployment -🔧 Experienced with Git & GitHub for version control, team collaboration -🧪 Comfortable using Python to build testing and automation tools for streamlining development workflows

 -🌱 Currently diving deeper into Python, Vim, and advanced ML concepts to level up my workflow and project capabilities.